-Do you want to learn how to make money from the stock market?
+Stock Market Movies: Do you want to learn how to make money from the stock market?
 However, you find college textbooks or investing novels too boring to read?
 No need to worry.
-There’s another fun, entertaining, yet educational approach to learn the financial world without going through 800 pages of financial books.
+There’s another fun, entertaining, yet educational approach to learning the financial world without going through 800 pages of financial books.
 Enter stock market movies.

 If you are not an enthusiastic book reader, just try to watch a few amazing movies or documentaries based on the stock market and it will help you understand all about the financial markets.
 You can learn and explore a lot about stocks just by sitting on your couch and watching these movies on your laptop.

 Some movies from the list may not be available due to geo-blocking.
 In this case, we advise you to download a VPN on your device.
 VPN easily fights blocked content by changing your virtual geo-location and IP.
 Thus, VPN will help unblock sites and streaming services like Netflix and Hulu.

 In this post, we are going to discuss ten must-watch stock market movies that you can watch this weekend to learn finance.

 Top 10 Stock Market Movies to Watch

 Here is a snippet from ten best stock market movies that every investor should watch.

 The big short ranks first in this list of top stock market movies to watch.
 This movie is based on a non-fiction book written by Micheal Lewis directed by Adam Mckay.
 It’s an Oscar-winning film in 2015 and 37 other wins.
 It depicts a dramatic tale of events that led to the financial crisis.
 This movie combines goofy comedy with a financial crisis where eight million people lose their jobs and become homeless.